-Carpenter ants are a common and destructive wood destroying insect, ranging in size from 1/6 to 3/4 inch; Carpenter Ants are the largest ant to infest a home.
+Carpenter ants are a common and destructive wood destroying insect, ranging in size from 1/6 to 3/4 inch; and are the largest ant to infest a home.
 You may find winged “reproductive” ants (swarmers) in the spring and summer months indicating a moderate to severe infestation.
 Carpenter ants are active at all times of the day but may be most active at night.
-Carpenter Ant activity can produce an audible noise; this noise is caused by the use of their mandibles chewing through the wood.
-It is similar to the crinkling of cellophane.
 Another common sign of infestation are piles of Frass which is similar to sawdust, but Frass has insect parts mixed into the dust.
-Carpenter Ants are cannibalistic in nature and will leave some insect parts behind.
 Carpenter Ants do not actually eat the wood like termites do; they are simply making tunnels in the wood to create a nest.
 As the colony grows, the nest area is constantly increasing.
 This type of damage can be more destructive than termites.
-Our inspectors have been dealing with Carpenter Ants for years.
-We will thoroughly inspect your home (free of charge) and recommend the right course of action to protect your home from any further damage.
+Our inspectors will thoroughly inspect your home (free of charge) and recommend the right course of action to protect your home from any further damage.

 Bees and Wasps

 Bees, hornets, and wasps tend to become a problem during the early summer and become more dangerous as fall approaches; this is because as time progresses the number of mature bees steadily increases.
 In the fall yellow jackets are the most dangerous because they often nest in the ground or in structures where they are difficult to see and where you could accidentally come contact with them.
 Our technicians are friendly professionals who have years of experience dealing with bees, wasps, and hornets and their nests; our treatments are thorough and come with a thirty day warranty.